Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Methodology

 SAC is well-suited to our asynchronous, event-driven dispatching environment.
 It allows for off-policy updates using irregular, vehicle-dependent transitions and gracefully handles nonstationary feedback signals.
 In contrast to MARL methods that require dense and balanced interactions across agents, our SAC implementation can learn a single policy that generalizes over time, space, and bus identity.

-\subsection{Equivalence of SAC and Robust Reinforcement Learning}
+\subsection{Equivalence of SAC and robust reinforcement learning}

-The primary challenge in our bus holding control problem lies in dynamic uncertainty: travel times between stops vary stochastically throughout the day due to congestion and irregular passenger demand.
-This introduces uncertainty not in the reward function itself, but in the transition dynamics.
-In reinforcement learning terms, this is fundamentally a \textit{dynamically robust} decision problem—where the policy must perform well even under small, adversarial perturbations to the dynamics model.
+The primary challenge in our bus holding control problem stems from dynamic uncertainty: travel times between stops exhibit stochastic variability throughout the day due to congestion and irregular passenger demand.
+This manifests primarily as uncertainty in the transition dynamics rather than the reward function itself.
+From a reinforcement learning perspective, this is fundamentally a \textit{dynamically robust} decision problem where the policy must perform well even under small, adversarial perturbations to the dynamics model.

-Directly solving dynamic robust RL problems is often intractable, especially in continuous control settings.
-However, Theorem 4.2 in \cite{zhang2022maximum} provides a key insight: optimizing a maximum entropy RL objective with a modified reward function \( \bar{r}(s_t, a_t, s_{t+1}) \triangleq \frac{1}{T} \log r(s_t, a_t) + \mathcal{H}[s_{t+1} \mid s_t, a_t]\) under the unperturbed dynamics \( p \) yields a lower bound on the robust objective under the true (perturbed) dynamics \( \tilde{p} \).
-That is, instead of optimizing:
+Directly addressing dynamic robust RL problems is often intractable, especially in continuous control settings.
+However, Theorem 4.2 in \cite{Eysenbach2022MaxEnt} offers critical insight: optimizing a maximum entropy RL objective with a modified reward function \( \bar{r}(s_t, a_t, s_{t+1}) \triangleq \frac{1}{T} \log r(s_t, a_t) + \mathcal{H}[s_{t+1} \mid s_t, a_t]\) under the unperturbed dynamics \( p \) establishes a lower bound on the robust objective under the true (perturbed) dynamics \( \tilde{p} \).
+Specifically, instead of optimizing:

 we optimize:

 which serves as a tight lower bound on the robust formulation.